 - What to expect: Interviews will be a mixture of questions and discussions regarding your previous experience and challenges you’ve encountered.
 Be ready with detailed examples — concise, structured answers are ideal.

 - Interviewers: Depending on the role, you will meet with anywhere from two to four team members.
-They will likely be a mix of managers, team members, and key stakeholders from related teams.
+They will likely be a mix of managers, team members, key stakeholders from related teams.

 - Resume or CV: Interviewers will have a copy, but feel free to bring one as well.

-- Duration: Each interview session usually lasts from 45 minutes to an hour.
+- Duration: Each interview session usually lasts from 30 minutes to an hour.